menu

 This menu finishes with the classic Shavuot dessert…Cheesecake.
 For the rest of the menu, I thought to surprise my guests with a dairy meal that’s somewhat atypical.

 Magical Lavender Limonade.
 The addition of lime to a classic lemonade makes a good thing even better, and the addition of lavender gives this refreshing beverage a lovely floral note.
 The magic ingredient is Butterfly Pea Flower.
 A simple syrup made with these two gifts from the garden produces a gorgeous, flavorful blue elixir.
-Pour some into each glass, then add the limonade and watch the magic.
+Pour some into each glass.
+The magic happens when you add the limonade.
 As the acid from the citrus hits the butterfly pea flower syrup, blue becomes purple right before your eyes.
-Serve it as is to kids and tea totalers.
+Serve this glass of swirling blues and purples as is to kids and tea totalers.

 Many Israelis enjoy drinking chilled Israeli white wines on Shavuot.
 If you leave some room in your glass of Magical Lavender Limonade, you can top it off with chilled, sparkling white wine.
 Prosecco works perfectly here.